Updated: Feb 10

 If you touch your sores or the fluids from the sores, you can transfer herpes to other parts of your body.
 You can even spread it to your eyes.

 How does testing work?

-Testing for syphilis is a little different from other bacterial STDs.
+Testing for herpes is a little different from other viral STIs.

 Sometimes your healthcare provider will simply examine your symptoms and diagnose you with herpes.
-They also can take samples from the sore(s) and test it.
+They also can take samples from the sore(s) and test them.
 However, in certain cases, you’ll undergo a blood test to look for herpes antibodies.
-A herpes blood test cannot tell you who or how long ago you were infected.
+A herpes blood test cannot tell you who you were infected by or how long ago you were infected.
 It's important to get tested regularly.
 If you're sexually active, this means at least once per year.
 Even if you or your partner don't show symptoms, you should follow this general rule of thumb.

 What if I have it?

 The first thing to remember is that this is nothing to be ashamed of.
 Like we said earlier, this is a very, very common infection.
 If you or your partner have herpes, it does not necessarily mean anyone cheated.
 Test results may not detect the infection until well after contracting it, and herpes can be spread through non-sexual contact.